IHE/HIE-Whitepaper/README.md

 See the other [IHE case studies on the use of IHE profiles](https://www.ihe.net/resources/user_success_stories/)

+**Comments are invited and can be submitted using the [ITI Public Comment form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/HIE-Whitepaper/issues/new?template=public-comment-issue-template.md).
+Please reference the section that your comment applies to.

-**Comments on this whitepaper are invited at any time and can be submitted as either [IHE comment form](https://www.ihe.net/ITI_Public_Comments/) or [GitHub issues](https://github.com/IHE/HIE-Whitepaper/issues/new?template=public-comment-issue-template.md)** Please reference the section that your comment applies to.
+**Comments on this white paper are invited at any time and can be submitted as either [IHE comment form](https://www.ihe.net/ITI_Public_Comments/) or [GitHub issues](https://github.com/IHE/HIE-Whitepaper/issues/new?template=public-comment-issue-template.md)** Please reference the section that your comment applies to.